Stellarium/stellarium-web-engine/doc/cla/sign-cla.md

 This CLA is not a copyright assignment, it is a pure license agreement.
-You keep the full copyright for your contributions, you simply provide an irrevocable license to the project maintainer, Noctua Software Ltd to use, modify and distribute your contributions without further restrictions.
+You keep the full copyright for your contributions, you simply provide an irrevocable license to the project maintainer, Stellarium Labs SRL to use, modify and distribute your contributions without further restrictions.

 ## How does it work?